 Between critical judgement and moralism

-Religion and extremist politics want us to judge everyone and everything based on one particular value system made up from absolute truths.
+Religion and extremist politics want us to judge everyone and everything based on one particular value system made up of absolute truths.
 In America, conservative politics has deep religious roots.
 When conservatives say they are against abortion, many among them claim that God intended it that way.

 An Internet search about non-judgementalism leads largely to conservative and religious sites.
 But criticism of non-judgementalism does not have to be synonymous with dogma.
 It is arguably a valid stance to advocate for a type of judgement that is based on observation, evidence and facts, as well as personal beliefs and value systems.